NOTE: If you need housing for both Summer and Autumn Quarters, you must submit two applications in Axess.

 Undergraduate groups of four students will automatically receive a priority for assignment to the Governor's Corner 4-person (and 8-person) suites.

 There is no guarantee that all members will be assigned to the same residence, or to the same room, suite, or apartment within a residence.
 During the Waiting List when wholly vacant apartments/rooms/suites are rarely available, groups are more likely to be split between residences.

 By default, coed groups will be assigned to same-sex apartments/rooms/suites as near to each other as possible.
-Coed groups who wish to live together within the same apartment/2-room double and are assigned both for summer and the following academic year to the same gender-neutral location should submit a Gender Neutral Housing petition on Axess once they are assigned to the same type of housing.
+Coed groups who wish to live together within the same apartment/2-room double and are assigned to the same gender-neutral location should submit a Gender Neutral Housing petition on Axess once they are assigned to the same type of housing.
 The deadline to submit this petition is June 2, 2015.
 Gender-neutral locations for 2015 are Mirrielees 2-bedroom apartments, Governor's Corner 4-person suites, and Governor's Corner 2-room doubles.

 All group members should submit an individual housing application in Axess with the group information.

 The group member to submit a housing application first creates the group by entering the group name and password.
 This person becomes the group leader.

 The group name should not be easy to duplicate, as no two groups can have the same name.
 The group name and password should include five to eight characters, at least one alpha and one numeric character, and no symbols—for instance, gr8music and play4us.
 Letters are case sensitive.